Gaius-Augustus/Augustus/README-cgp.txt

    g++       install via package manager:
              > sudo apt-get install build-essential

-b) generate a scanner and a parser class that parses files in Newick format
+b) generate a scanner and a parser class that parses tree files in Newick format

   generate a scanner class with Flexc++:
-  Switch to the directory trunks/src/scanner/ in your augustus folder and compile the file 'lexer' with Flexc++:
+  Switch to the directory src/scanner/ in your augustus folder and compile the file 'lexer' with Flexc++:

 >  flexc++ lexer